 Tips to Use When Meeting with Elected Officials

-The 2016 Annual Meeting included the session, "The Washington, DC Primer: Advocating for R&D Funding – The Who, What, Where, Why, & How," which focused on advocacy efforts with presenters Past President Stephen Higgs, PhD, FRES, FASTMH, Jodie Curtis of the District Policy Group and ASTMH Executive Director Karen A. Goraleski.
+The 2016 Annual Meeting included the session, "The Washington, DC Primer: Advocating for R&D Funding – The Who, What, Where, Why, & How," which focused on advocacy efforts with presenters Past President Stephen Higgs, PhD, FRES, FASTMH, Jodie Curtis of the District Policy Group and ASTMH CEO Karen A. Goraleski.

 Curtis, of the District Policy Group, provided background on the then-current state of funding of neglected disease research and the role of U.S. government agencies such as NIH, CDC, USAID and DoD.
 The presentation, “Where Does Global Health Funding Come From?,” also included practical tips for researchers to use when meeting with an elected official to convey their concerns.